disconnect3d/git_calc_rce/README.md

 # Git clone RCE

-This repo is an example of `git clone` vulnerability described in http://blog.recurity-labs.com/2017-08-10/scm-vulns
+This repo is an example of `git clone` vulnerability described in http://blog.recurity-labs.com/2017-08-10/scm-vulns using a git submodule.

 To see it in action, simply clone the repo using:
 ```